webpack-contrib/install-webpack-plugin/example/webpack2/README.md

 $ nvm use
 ```

-Clone the `auto-install-webpack-plugin` repo and change directory to the example folder.
+Clone the `install-webpack-plugin` repo and change directory to the example folder.

 Install dependencies required to start working: